thanos-io/thanos/docs/quick-tutorial.md

 ## Prometheus

 Thanos is based on Prometheus.
-With Thanos, Prometheus always remains as an integral foundation for collecting metrics and alerting using local data, but you use Prometheus features to varying degrees depending on the deployment model.
+With Thanos, Prometheus always remains as an integral foundation for collecting metrics and alerting using local data.

 Thanos bases itself on vanilla [Prometheus](https://prometheus.io/) (v2.2.1+).
 We plan to support *all* Prometheus versions beyond this one.